sy2002/QNICE-FPGA/hw/README.md

 ========

 We created QNICE-FPGA as a portable System-on-a-Chip, so that it should be possible to synthesize it for any suitably powerful FPGA board.

 This folder contains the FPGA vendor specific and board (hardware instance) specific files necessary to synthesize the QNICE-FPGA bitstream.
+If your hardware is not included here, please read on at the next section:
+"General advise for porting".

 The structure of this folder is: